 - Serve with whipped cream.

-fill a pint sized mason jar half full with cold heavy cream.
+- Fill a pint sized mason jar half full with the cold heavy cream.

 - Add a Tbsp of sugar and 1/2 tsp of flavoring if you want.

 - Cap the jar tightly and shake for 5 minutes, or until you hear the 'sloshing' sound stop.